Assessment and examinations

 How you are assessed

-The standard of the examinations is the same as that for students studying at a College of the University.
+The standard of assessment for International Programmes students is the same as that for students studying at a College of the University.
+Assessment methods for individual programmes are often linked to how on-campus programmes are assessed.

 Where are exams held?

-Examinations are usually held worldwide at a number of centres (usually either through the local Ministry of Education or the British Council).
+Timed unseen written examinations are usually held worldwide at a number of centres (usually the local Ministry of Education or the British Council).

 Feedback on your performance